-Pruning is a very important part of rose care, for without correct pruning, over time the plant's flowering capacity will diminish.
-As there are different types of
+Pruning is a very important part of rose care, for maximising the plant’s flowering capacity.

-rose bushes (e.g climbing, bush, standard, miniatures and once flowering and repeat flowering), the different pruning techniques for each type need to be explained to get the most flowers, and to
+There are various types of rose bushes (e.g climbing, bush, standard, miniatures and once flowering and repeat flowering), and they each have their best pruning technique to encourage blooming and to minimise disease.

 Membership forms will be available to join the Society.